-- Eight (8) hours within nine (9) consecutive hours shall constitute a workday, and five (5) consecutive days within seven (7) consecutive days shall constitute a workweek of forty (40) hours.
+- 17.1 Eight (8) hours within nine (9) consecutive hours shall constitute a workday, and five (5) consecutive days within seven (7) consecutive days shall constitute a workweek of forty (40) hours.
 Work schedules shall normally consist of five (5) consecutive days followed by two (2) consecutive days off, except for relief shift assignments, 4/10 work schedules, and other special schedules. - Meal Period: Employees shall receive a meal period that shall commence no less than two (2) hours nor more than five (5) hours from the beginning of the employee's regular shift.
-The meal period shall be no less than one half (1⁄2) hour nor more than one (1) hour in duration and shall be without compensation.
-Should an employee be required to work in excess of five (5) continuous hours from the commencement of the employee's regular shift without being provided a meal period, the employee shall be compensated at two (2) times the employee's straight-time rate of pay for the time worked during the employee's normal meal period and be afforded a meal period at the first available opportunity during working hours without compensation. - 17.3 Rest Breaks: Employees shall receive a fifteen (15)-minute rest break during the first four (4)-hour period of their workday and a second fifteen (15)-minute rest break during the second four (4)-hour period in their workday.
-Employees shall be compensated at their prevailing wage rate for time spent while on rest breaks. - 17.3.1 Upon mutual agreement between the affected employee and the employee's supervisor, janitors in the Finance and Administrative Services Department and employees in the Seattle Animal Shelter may forego their morning and/or afternoon rest break (consisting of fifteen (15) minutes each) and combine the break with their regularly scheduled lunch period.
-Either the employee or supervisor may discontinue this practice with advance written notice to the other party. - Where work conditions require continuous staffing throughout a work shift for thirty (30) consecutive days or more, the City will provide advance notice per Section 17.22.B and may, in lieu of the meal period and rest periods provided in Sections 17.2 and 17.3, provide a working meal period and working rest periods during working hours without a loss in pay so that such periods do not interfere with ongoing work requirements.
+The meal period shall be no less than one-half (1⁄2) hour nor more than one (1) hour in duration and shall be without compensation.
+Should an employee be required to work in excess of five (5) continuous hours from the commencement of the employee's regular shift without being provided a meal period, the employee shall be compensated two (2) times the employee's straight-time rate of pay for the time worked during the employee's normal meal period and be afforded a meal period at the first available opportunity during working hours without compensation. - 17.3 Rest Breaks: Employees shall receive a fifteen (15) minute rest break during the first four (4) hour period of their workday and a second fifteen (15) minute rest break during the second four (4) hour period in their workday.
+Employees shall be compensated at their prevailing wage rate for time spent while on rest breaks. - Where work conditions require continuous staffing throughout a work shift for thirty (30) consecutive days or more, the City will provide advance notice per Section 17.21.B and may, in lieu of the meal period and rest periods provided in Sections 17.2 and 17.3, provide a working meal period and working rest periods during working hours without a loss in pay so that such periods do not interfere with ongoing work requirements.

-For periods of less than thirty (30) days, a continuous eight (8) hour shift may be implemented by mutual agreement of the appointing authority or designee and the Union Staff Representative, subject to the advance notice provision of Section 17.22.C.
-The appointing authority or designee shall be at the level of at least a division director.
+For periods of less than thirty (30) days, a continuous eight (8) hour shift may be implemented by mutual agreement of the appointing authority or designee and the Union Staff Representative, subject to the advance notice provision of Section 17.21.C.
+The appointing authority designee shall be at the level of at least a division director.